-Do you want a holiday season filled with meaning and joy?
-I know I do.
+Wouldn’t you love to learn how to simplify Christmas?
 I would love to spend the holidays enjoying time with loved ones and slowing down, as opposed to running around in high gear like a madwoman.

-For the past few years I have tried to consciously simplify the holidays with materials from The Center for a New American Dream as my guide.
+For the past few years, I have tried to consciously simplify the holidays.
 This has helped my family do the following:

 - Decide what traditions really matter to us during the holidays